Nikolovv23/Nikolovv23/README.md

 - 👋 Hi, I’m Todor
 - 👀 I’m interested in programming with C#.
-I aim to develop my skills in different areas
+I'm planning to develop my skills in different areas
 - 🌱 I'm currently looking for an internship.
-- 💞️ I’m looking to collaborate on experienced C# programmers
+- 💞️ I’m looking to collaborate with experienced C# programmers
 - 📫 How to reach me -
 -  My email is todor_nikolov_2005@abv.bg